confidencewoman/site/prologue-2-mayke.md

 “Well,” Amaranth smirked, “it was.”

-“Are you,” Mayke cackled, “fucking _serious_?
+“Are you,” Mayke cackled, “fucking serious?
 This really happened?”

 “Oh, yeah,” Jade said, grinning.
 “I look like the kinda mook who can spin a yarn like that?”